joes0451/ADB_Util/ReadMe.txt

     or other uses.

     Go into config.properties and set 'android_sdk_path', 'download_dir',
-    'screenshot_dir' and 'camera_dir' to what works for your system or device.
+    'screenshot_dir' and 'camera_dir' to what works for your device.
     You can make changes to config.properties without needing to restart ADB_Util.

     For 'Apk->Install apk' you must have 'Unknown sources' turned on in Security.